ASO2021/ASO2021/README.md

 🧪 I’m building expertise in automation testing, focusing on robust test strategies, API testing, and end-to-end UI testing

-💻 Interested in tools and technologies like Pytest, Postman, Faker, and CI/CD pipelines
+💻 Interested in tools and technologies Postman, and CI/CD pipelines

 🤝 Open to collaborating on QA-focused projects and contributing to high-quality software delivery